Monique-nel/BFB321-Group04/README.md

 ## Database Design and Setup

-The databases used for this project is  discussed below and contains the setup, layout, sample data and visualisation, and an ERD.
+The databases used for this project are discussed below and include the setup, layout, sample data, visualisation, and an ERD.

 ---

 ### Database setup using SQLite Command Line

-1. Open command prompt/terminal in the project directory
+1. Open the command prompt/terminal in the project directory
 2. Run the SQL commands:
    ```bash
    Mzanzi.db < Mzanzi.sql